suchialex/CINS3002-HW04/instructions.md

   - This function does not accept any parameters

 In the function body,
-  - First, create an empty list (this list will contain all the employees data)
+  - First,
-  - Open the file employees.txt in read mode and store it in a file pointer
+  - In try block, open the file employees.txt in read mode and store it in a file pointer
+  - In the except block print `File Not Found` and return an empty list []
+  - In the else block,
+    - Create an empty list (this list will contain all the employees data)
-  - Using this file pointer, start a for loop with a loop variable of your choice (this variable will read each line of the file)
+    - Using the above file pointer, start a for loop with a loop variable of your choice (this variable will read each line of the file)
       - Strip off the newline character from the loop variable
       - Now append it to the empty list you created above
     - Outside the for loop close the file
     - Return the list
     - 💡If you are familiar with list comprehension, you may use that to create the list from file
 </details>